ndmichael/C_Files/README.md

 # C_Files
-A simple application that shows file handling in C language.
+A simple application that demostrate file handling in C language.